1.

 **Pearl:

-If a patient has Intermediate- or Poor-risk Nonseminoma, one can substitute Ifosfamide for Bleomycin.
+If a patient has Intermediate risk or Poor risk Nonseminoma, one can substitute Ifosfamide for Bleomycin.
 This is known as the VIP regimen.
 It is mostly offered to patients who have a contraindication to receive Bleomycin.

 Reference: Maher J, Daly PA.
 Severe bleomycin lung toxicity: reversal with high dose corticosteroids.
 Thorax 1993; 48(1): 92-94